RoyceThomasIype/SI-Voice/multiple_adv_sets/README.rst

 Building and running
 ********************
-.. |sample path| replace:: :file:`samples/bluetooth/multiple_adv_sets`

-.. include:: /includes/build_and_run_ns.txt

-.. _multiple_adv_sets_testing:

 Testing
 =======

-After programming the sample to your dongle or development kit, test it by performing the following steps:
+After programming the sample to your development kit, test it by performing the following steps:

 1. |connect_terminal_specific|
 #.
 Reset the kit.